 Attention to technology

-The collaborating high-tech companies are partners of the Benelux Final of FIRST LEGO League† And with good reason.
-Visscher: ,,In these competitions it is all about the combination of science and technology.
-That is the core of our companies.
-In addition, the young people practice research, design, construction and programming.
-Skills that are of vital importance to employees of our companies.”
-The high-tech business cluster is also happy to help bring technology to the attention of young people.
-“We do this, for example, with our own EDU robotics project and with all kinds of activities during the national Dutch Technology Week in May of this year.
-The Benelux Final of FIRST LEGO League fits in well with this," says Visscher.
+The collaborating high-tech companies are partners of the Benelux Final of FIRST LEGO League.
+And for good reason.
+Visscher: ,,These competitions are all about the combination of science and technology.
+That is the core for our companies.
+Moreover, the young people practice research, design, building and programming.
+Skills that are vital for employees of our companies.’’
+The high-tech bedrijvenlcuster also likes to cooperate in bringing technology to the attention of young people. ,,We do this for example with our own EDU robotics project and with all kinds of activities during the national Dutch Technology Week in May this year.
+The Benelux Final of FIRST LEGO League fits in well with this,’ Visscher said.

 FIRST LEGO League

-FIRST LEGO League is a competition that challenges young people between the ages of 9 and 15 to investigate the social role of engineering and technology through various assignments.
+FIRST LEGO League is a competition that challenges young people between the ages of 9 and 15 to explore the social role of engineering and technology through various tasks.
 It has been a well-known global spectacle since 1986.
-More than 200,000 young people from 62 countries are inspired during this event.
-In the Benelux, the Techniekpromotie Foundation organizes the FIRST LEGO League Benelux together with 22 regional partners.
-This is a spin-off of the international competition in which more than 400 teams from the Netherlands and Belgium participate every year.
+Over 200,000 young people from 62 countries get inspired during this event.
+In the Benelux, the Stichting Techniekpromotie, together with 22 regional partners, organizes the FIRST LEGO League Benelux.
+This is a spin-off of the international competition in which annually over 400 teams from the Netherlands and Belgium participate.